-This Code establishes basic standards for all television broadcasting.
+- 1. This Code establishes basic standards for all television broadcasting.
 The principles of acceptability and good taste within the Program Standards section govern the presentation of advertising where applicable.
-In addition, the Code establishes in this section special standards which apply to television advertising.

-2. Commercial television broadcasters make their facilities available for the advertising of products and services and accept commercial presentations for such advertising.
-However, television broadcasters should, in recognition of their responsibility to the public, refuse the facilities of their stations to an advertiser where they have good reason to doubt the integrity of the advertiser, the truth of the advertising representations, or the compliance of the advertiser with the spirit and purpose of all applicable legal requirements.

-3. Identification of sponsorship must be made in all sponsored programs in accordance with the requirements of the Communications Act of 1934, as amended, and the Rules and Regulations of the Federal Communications safety precautions shall be avoided.
+In addition, the Code establishes in this section special standards which apply to television advertising. - 2.
+A commercial television broadcaster makes his facilities available for the advertising of products and services and accepts commercial presentations for such advertising.
+However, a televison broadcaster should, in recognition of his responsibility to the public, refuse the facilities of his station to an advertiser where he has good reason to doubt the integrity of the advertiser, the truth of the advertising representations, or the compliance of the advertiser with the spirit and purpose of all applicable legal requirements. - 3.
+Identification of sponsorship must be made in all sponsored programs in accordance with the requirements of the Communications Act of 1934, as amended, and the Rules and Regulations of the Federal Communications Commission. - 4.
+Representations which disregard normal safety precautions shall be avoided.